Leverage Email Marketing To Boost Customer Retention For Your Subscription And Membership Business

 For example, ensure you convey something positive in your email by making it personal.
 Include details about what you are thanking the customer for.

 Also, it’s important to send the email in a timely manner as soon as a customer takes action.
-And so, it’s important to automate your thank you emails.
-You can set up email automation through your subscriptions/ memberships app
+The best way to ensure this is to automate your thank you emails.
+You can set up email automation through your subscriptions/ memberships app.

 Here’s a thank you customer retention email example: